 Broccoli became a big part of my life when I married my husband.
-Sean eats broccoli with his lunch every single work day and has been doing so for like the last 14 or more years!
+Sean eats broccoli with his lunch every single work day and has been doing so for the last 14 or so years!
 When I first started dating Sean I remember him telling me about eating broccoli and chicken for lunch every day at work and I thought he was super weird.
 Now I’m the one that makes his broccoli and chicken for lunch.
-I usually buy the bag of fresh broccoli from Costco but when we went to Costco on Friday they didn’t have any so instead of stopping at another grocery store I convinced Sean to try this Costco Nature’s Touch Frozen Broccoli Florets!
+I usually buy a bag of fresh broccoli from Costco, but when we went to Costco on Friday they didn’t have any, so instead of stopping at another grocery store I convinced Sean to try the Nature’s Touch Frozen Broccoli Florets!

-This broccoli has no added seasoning or spices, it’s just straight up broccoli and tastes like broccoli.
-The broccoli like high quality broccoli and tastes nice and fresh however you can tell from the texture and taste that it’s been frozen.
-This broccoli is not like super firm, steamed fresh broccoli.
-When cooked the frozen broccoli stems stay firm but the head of the broccoli does get a little soggy and mushy and starts to fall apart a little.
-Overall it tastes fine but definitely is not a substitute if you love the crispness of fresh broccoli.
+This broccoli has no added seasoning or spices, it’s just straight-up broccoli and tastes like broccoli.
+The broccoli is high-quality and tastes nice and fresh, but you can tell from the texture and taste that it’s been frozen.
+This broccoli isn’t super firm like steamed fresh broccoli tends to be.
+When cooked, the frozen broccoli stems stay firm, but the head of the broccoli does get a little soggy and mushy and starts to fall apart a little.
+Overall, it tastes fine but definitely isn’t a substitute if you love the crispness of fresh broccoli.

 The large bag comes with four separate 500g bags of frozen broccoli inside.
 The cost is $9.99 Canadian not on sale.
 The price of fresh broccoli is always fluctuating, I usually find it ranges from about $1.49 per lb to $2.99 per lb.
 This frozen broccoli at times will be cheaper than fresh and at other times may be more expensive than fresh.
 You’re also paying for packaging and convenience with this frozen broccoli product.
 I think the price is reasonable for the amount of broccoli in the bag.